Steve Canyon

-Steve Canyon is an American adventure comic strip by writer-artist Milton Caniff.
+Steve Canyon is an American action-adventure comic strip by cartoonist Milton Caniff.
 Launched shortly after Caniff retired from his previous strip, Terry and the Pirates, Steve Canyon ran from January 13, 1947, until June 4, 1988.
 It ended shortly after Caniff's death.
 Caniff won the Reuben Award for the strip in 1971.

 History

-By 1946, Caniff had developed a worldwide reputation for his syndicated Terry and the Pirates.
-However, the rights for the strip he had created, written and drawn (for Chicago Tribune newspaper syndicate editor Captain Joseph Patterson) were entirely owned by the syndicate.
+By 1946, Caniff had developed a worldwide reputation for his syndicated Terry and the Pirates, but the rights for the strip he had created, written, and drawn (for Chicago Tribune newspaper syndicate editor Captain Joseph Patterson) were entirely owned by the syndicate.
 Seeking creative control, Caniff negotiated with Field Enterprises for a new strip on which he could retain ownership.
 Steve Canyon was "marketed and distributed by King Features, which was subcontracted as Field's selling agent".
 Caniff's popularity meant that sixty clients agreed to run Steve Canyon before publication.
 The last Caniff episode of Terry and the Pirates appeared in December 1946, and then George Wunder took over the strip.
 Caniff's new strip, Steve Canyon, debuted in 168 newspapers.
 In the 1950s, the strip was enormously popular, and Caniff and Steve Canyon appeared on the covers of both Time (1947) and Newsweek (1950).

 Many strip creators before and since have employed uncredited assistants or ghost artists, and Caniff was no exception.
 In 1952, he hired comic book artist Dick Rockwell (nephew of famed illustrator Norman Rockwell) as his assistant.
 While Caniff scripted and drew the main characters, Rockwell penciled and inked secondary characters and backgrounds.
 Rockwell continued on Canyon until Caniff's death on May 3, 1988.

-The last syndicated Steve Canyon strip was a tribute to Caniff in two panels, one drawn by cartoonist Bill Mauldin, the other containing the signatures of 78 fellow cartoonists.
+The last syndicated Steve Canyon strip was a tribute to Caniff in two panels, one drawn by cartoonist Bill Mauldin, with the other containing the signatures of 78 fellow cartoonists.

-On June 23, 1997, an authorized 50th anniversary Steve Canyon strip was published by the Air Force Times, a civilian weekly newspaper covering the United States Air Force.
+On June 23, 1997, an authorized 50th-anniversary Steve Canyon strip was published by the Air Force Times, a civilian weekly newspaper covering the United States Air Force.
 Steve Canyon and the U.S. Air Force having been created the same year, the shared anniversary was celebrated with Steve Canyon appearing as part of a 96-page insert, The First Fifty Years: U.S. Air Force 1947–1997.
 Drawn in the style of a Sunday strip, the story and art for this commemorative were provided by Air Force Master Sergeant Russ Maheras, with coloring by Carl Gafford.
-On Monday, September 24, 2007, Air Force Times published a 60th anniversary Steve Canyon strip by Maheras.
+On Monday, September 24, 2007, Air Force Times published a 60th-anniversary Steve Canyon strip by Maheras.
 The color, Sunday-style strip depicts Brigadier General Steve Canyon in Afghanistan, investigating Taliban activity.